⚡ Key Takeaways

 Your Legal Protections in Canada

-The right to repair is gaining momentum, and Canada is finally catching up.
+The right to repair is advancing in Canada.
 Federal Bill C-244, passed in November 2024, legalized circumventing digital locks for vehicle diagnosis, maintenance, and repair.
-This means you can use third-party tools to access diagnostic data, which is a huge win for independent mechanics and DIYers.
-Quebec's Bill 29 goes even further, requiring manufacturers to provide free access to diagnostic data -- and they'll also have to ensure parts and repair services are available by October 2025.
-These changes are a step toward empowering consumers and reducing the grip of big automakers on the repair process.
+Independent mechanics and technically inclined owners can now legally access diagnostic data using third-party tools.
+Quebec's Bill 29 pushes further, requiring manufacturers to provide free access to diagnostic data and to ensure parts and repair services remain available through October 2025.
+These provisions reduce manufacturer control over the repair process and create space for competition in EV servicing.

 Does the EV battery warranty transfer to a second owner?